bryanc12/portainer-stack-git-repo/readme.md

 A pre-written template for deploying either a private or public repository on Portainer Stack stored on Git.

 ## Requirement/s
-   - A docker network named ```reverse-proxy``` for exposing the application.
+   - A docker network named ```reverse-proxy``` for exposing the application to the internet.
+(It require a reserve proxy in the network like [Nginx](https://github.com/nginx/nginx) [NPM](https://github.com/NginxProxyManager/nginx-proxy-manager) or [Traefik](https://github.com/traefik/traefik) to bridge the containers in it out to the internet)
-   - The application have tobe able to install the dependencies itself by using a script file named ```app.sh```.
+   - The application have to be able to install the dependencies itself by using a script file named ```app.sh```.
 An example repository can be found [here](https://github.com/bryanc12/python-flask-hello-world).
    ```
    apt-get install python3 pip
    python3 app.py